array-eu/embedded_compliance_presentation/PITCHME.md

     - copyleft Vs. rest of the world
 - variety and complexity
     - many kinds of FLOSS licenses (2500+)
-    - unclear and "creative" license statements
+    - unclear and "creative" license statements (developers see themselves as artists...)
     - packages with multiple licenses, dual licensing, or license that varies depending on the combination with other packages, etc.
-    - projects made of hundreds or even thousands of sw packages
+    - each package is made of tens, hundreds or thounsands of files: some are legally irrelevant (because they do not end up in binary code; but it may depend on compiling options), some have no clear license, they may came from different sources, have different licenses

 ---